-- Get your name on the waiting list for every program that fits in your budget and location needs — even ones you aren’t sure about.
-Just add your name to the list.
+Get your name on the waiting list for every program that fits your budget and location needs — even ones you aren’t sure about.
+Don’t worry, you won’t visit all of the facilities but you need all options open until you find your perfect match.

 - Do you want a small or large group?